Marshall Plan: Technical Assistance Program

 A high priority was increasing industrial productivity in Europe, which proved one of the more successful aspects of the Marshall Plan.
 The United States Bureau of Labor Statistics (BLS) contributed heavily to the success of the Technical Assistance Program.
 The United States Congress passed a law on June 7, 1940, that allowed the BLS to "make continuing studies of labor productivity" and appropriated funds for the creation of a Productivity and Technological Development Division.
 The BLS could then use its expertise in the field of productive efficiency to implement a productivity drive in each Western European country receiving Marshall Plan aid.
 Counterpart funds were used to finance large-scale tours of American industry.
-France, for example, sent 500 missions with 4700 businessmen and experts to tour American factories, farms, stores, and offices.
+France, for example, sent 500 missions with 4700 businessmen and experts to tour US factories, farms, stores, and offices.
 They were especially impressed with the prosperity of American workers, and how they could purchase an inexpensive new automobile for nine months work, compared to 30 months in France.

-By implementing technological literature surveys and organized plant visits, American economists, statisticians, and engineers were able to educate European manufacturers in statistical measurement.
-The goal of the statistical and technical assistance from the Americans was to increase productive efficiency of European manufacturers in all industries.
+By implementing technological literature surveys and organized plant visits, US economists, statisticians, and engineers were able to educate European manufacturers in statistical measurement.
+The goal of the statistical and technical assistance from the US was to increase productive efficiency of European manufacturers in all industries.

 To conduct this analysis, the BLS performed two types of productivity calculations.
 First, they used existing data to calculate how much a worker produces per hour of work—the average output rate.
 Second, they compared the existing output rates in a particular country to output rates in other nations.
 By performing these calculations across all industries, the BLS was able to identify the strengths and weaknesses of each country's manufacturing and industrial production.
 From that, the BLS could recommend technologies (especially statistical) that each individual nation could implement.
 Often, these technologies came from the United States; by the time the Technical Assistance Program began, the United States used statistical technologies "more than a generation ahead of what [the Europeans] were using".

 The BLS used these statistical technologies to create Factory Performance Reports for Western European nations.
 The American government sent hundreds of technical advisers to Europe to observe workers in the field.
 This on-site analysis made the Factory Performance Reports especially helpful to the manufacturers.
-In addition, the Technical Assistance Program funded 24,000 European engineers, leaders, and industrialists to visit America and tour America's factories, mines, and manufacturing plants.
+In addition, the Technical Assistance Program funded 24,000 European engineers, leaders, and industrialists to visit the US and tour its factories, mines, and manufacturing plants.
 This way, the European visitors would be able to return to their home countries and implement the technologies used in the United States.
 The analyses in the Factory Performance Reports and the "hands-on" experience had by the European productivity teams effectively identified productivity deficiencies in European industries; from there, it became clearer how to make European production more effective.